2 FAM 600

 The partner schools should normally take the following steps in developing and implementing a school-to-school or university-to-school partnership:

-(1) When the Department-assisted school in a foreign country formally decides that it is capable of sharing the responsibilities of a school-to-school or university-to-school partnership, the school should request through the post, that A/OPR/OS consider arranging a pairing between the applicant school and a U.S. school system or university.
+(1) When the Department-assisted school in a foreign country formally decides that it may share the responsibilities of a school-to-school or university-to-school partnership, the school should request through the post, that A/OPR/OS consider arranging a pairing between the applicant school and a U.S. school system or university.

 (3) The governing bodies of the U.S. school and the partner school take necessary steps to approve the partnership and inform A/OPR/OS of this action through transmission of copies of appropriate resolutions recording their agreement to the partnership; and